Alaforgia/Understanding-TS-Tutorial/Notes.md

 Enum: JS does not have. enum {NEW, OLD}.
 Automatically enumerated global constant identifiers.
 Assigns labels to numbers.

 Any Type: * Doesn't tell typescript anything.
+Store any type of value, non-specific.